 - Log out of your existing Twitter account and then go to twitter.com/signup to create a new Twitter account for your Gmail account.

 - Confirm your email address, then open the Twitter settings page and check the option “Protect My Tweets.”
 This will make your Gmail notifications private and neither search engines nor other Twitter users will be able to see tweets generated through Gmail.

-- Log in to your new Gmail account and approve the new follower.
-You should now see tweets for new Gmail messages, as they arrive, in your main timeline.
+Open a new browser session in Incognito mode, log in to your old Twitter account and send a follow request to your new Gmail account on Twitter.
+Approve the new follower request and you should now see tweets for new Gmail messages, as they arrive, in your main Twitter timeline.